 Start by identifying all the work that needs to be done within the project.
-This includes, for example, functional and non-functional requirements (and it should be noted that sometimes it is difficult to do it at once and maybe the process needs to be done iteratively).
+This includes, for example, functional and non-functional requirements.
+It should be noted that sometimes it is difficult to do it at once and maybe the process needs to be done iteratively.
 As part of this, make sure that you have time for meetings, reporting, communication, testing, and other activities that are critical to the success of the project.

 Step 2.
 Order these activities

 Now list all the actions that you have defined in the order in which they should take place.